-The Company is currently assessing the impact of IFRS 9 and plans to adopt the new standard on the required effective date.
+The Company has performed a preliminary assessment and expects no material impact from adopting IFRS 9 and plans to adopt the new standard on the required effective date.

 IFRS 15 Revenue from Contracts with Customers

 IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recognising revenue.